-Doctors, technology expert, chartered accountants, medical professionals and freelancers are some of the self-employed categories who need to pay professional tax where applicable.
+Doctors, technology experts, chartered accountants, medical professionals, and freelancers are some of the self-employed categories who need to pay professional tax where applicable.
 The first thing that they require to proceed in this respect is a professional tax registration number.
 After acquiring this number, one can choose to pay professional tax online or offline.

 Taxpayers can visit one of the numerous tax offices and fill up the relevant professional tax form with all their necessary details.
 Submitting this form, along with the outstanding professional tax amount, clears their liabilities.

 One would need to register on the online professional tax portal of the state where the business is located.
 This should provide the taxpayer with the registration number.
 Once the details are verified and the certificates issued, individuals can start clearing their professional taxes online.
 One can pay using debit or credit cards or internet banking.